-Following unprecedented success earlier in the year in Greenwich, The Danger Tree exhibition moved to the MLK Museum in Liverpool to coincide with the 100-year anniversary of the end of The Battle of the Somme.
+Following unprecedented success earlier in the year in Greenwich, The Danger Tree moved to the Grade I listed Dr Martin Luther King Jr Building in Liverpool to coincide with the 100-year anniversary of the end of The Battle of the Somme.

 After sell-out exhibitions in Greenwich and Liverpool, Scarlett and Marc returned in November 2017 with a new instalment of The Danger Tree, which was unveiled at Birmingham's prestigious International Convention Centre.